the-turing-way/fireside-chats/README.md

 This archive is for _The Turing Way_'s Fireside Chats, which have been hosted since 2021.

+The Turing Way Fireside Chat series aims to foster discussions on topics of broad interest to the research community.
+It is a space for cross-community collaborations and for exchanging common experiences and resources.
+You can learn more about our Fireside Chats in our Community Handbook: https://book.the-turing-way.org/community-handbook/fireside-chat.html.

 ## 2025

 | Name | Date | Notes link | Youtube link |